hack-gpon/hack-gpon.github.io/_sfp_cage/zyxel.md

 MT7986>
 ```

-## Flashing a firmware or firmware downgrade
+## Flashing a firmware or downgrading firmware

 {% include alert.html content="The following procedure is provided as-is and if anything goes wrong you will likely need to open the router case and attach a USB serial adapter to the router to recover it.
 This community is not responsible of any damage you cause by following these procedures." alert="Warning" icon="svg-warning" color="red" %}

-1. access via ssh or telnet to the router with admin user (admin password is printed on the back of the router).
+1. Access the router via ssh or telnet with admin user (admin password is printed on the back of the router).
 2. Disable firmware version check and model check by running the following commands.
 ```
 zycli fwidcheck off